RunqiuBao/kenki-positioning-vSLAM/README.md

 # kenki-posi
-positioning with stereo visual SLAM for construction machines at dynamic construction sites
+This project is for real-time positioning for construction machines at dynamic construction sites using stereo visual SLAM.